geoserver/geoserver.github.io/_posts/2024-09-02-geoserver-2-26-M0-released-for-A-B-testing.md

 ## How do I run the new milestone 2.26-M0 version?

-Docker!
+### Docker

 If you (or your DevOps team) are already using a Docker image with your own data, that's wonderful, you're half way there.  (`docker pull docker.osgeo.org/geoserver:2.26-M0`)

 If not, we have packaged 2.26-M0 as a Docker image as the most portable way to distribute the task to you.
 You need Docker installed ([https://docs.docker.com/get-started/get-docker/](https://docs.docker.com/get-started/get-docker/)) and then you need to configure it to run with the extensions and community modules that you're familiar with.
 Even more preferable would be if you can also run it using your own data.
 You should refer to the configuration instructions in the [README.md](https://github.com/geoserver/docker)